 Despite being one of Scotland’s most powerful families throughout their history, the origins of the Douglas clan remain obscure.

-The 9th Earl, noticing the danger, wisely spent much of his life in England.
+The 9th Earl would notice this danger and wisely spent much of his life in England.
 He died in 1491 after returning north to Scotland and was the last of his line.
 The chiefship of the clan then transferred to the 4th Earl of Angus and the ‘Red Douglas’ side of the family.

-The clan chief should now be Alexander Douglas-Hamilton, 16th Duke of Hamilton, however, as the Lord Lyon requires him to assume the single name Douglas to hold the position, he is unable to accept it.
+The clan chiefship is now unclaimed but should be held by Alexander Douglas-Hamilton, 16th Duke of Hamilton.
+However, as the Lord Lyon requires him to assume the single name Douglas to hold the position, he is unable to accept it.
 He is, though, the chief of Clan Hamilton.